Coronavirus Update:What patients and families need to know

 Constipation is defined as a decrease in frequency of bowel movements, compared to a child's usual pattern (some health care providers define constipation as fewer than 3 bowel movements per week).
 Learn more about this condition and its causes and treatment.

 Crohn's disease is an inflammatory bowel disease (IBD).
 It is a chronic condition that may recur at various times over a lifetime.
-It usually involves the small intestine, most often the lower part called the ileum.
+It usually involves the small intestine, most often the lower part called the ileum, though the colon/large intestine may be involved as well.

 Diarrhea is defined either as watery stool or increased frequency (or both) when compared to a normal amount.
 It is a common problem that may last a few days and disappear on its own.